 John Nordmeyer - Board Member

 John Nordmeyer has worked in education and development in Africa for over 30 years.
 Projects he directs have influenced the livelihood outcomes of thousands of refugees, at risk children and women, and internally displaced peoples.
 He has four children that he and his wife, Lorraine have raised in Djibouti.
-He contributes to ISD with his significant experience with non-profit work in Djibouti, logistics and shipping, and wisdom in relationship with local government.
+He contributes to ISD with his significant experience with non-profit work, logistics and shipping, and wisdom in relationship with local government.

 rachel jones - board member